-1 special so she treated other people like they were special 2 because that's how that's what she knew.
-3 And so I seen Gunny and I treated Gunny as 4 my little sister.
-I think she was three years younger than 5 I was.
-6 And Gunny grew up in Kingcome Inlet, a tiny 7 village, isolated.
-You can only get in there by plane or 8 boat.
+1 so I receive your promise as you want to 2 express it.
+3 MS. SHELLEY JOSEPH: I commit and promise to 4 speaking from my heart with the truth as I understand it as 5 though my loved ones were here with me.
+6 MR. ROBERT CHAMBERLIN: I'm in agreement.
+I 7 will speak the truth today, as Shelley has said, as if my 8 family was here to witness my words and carry the dignity 9 that's expected of us within our family and our culture.
+10 Thank you.
+11 MS. MEREDITH PORTER: Okay, thank you.
+12 Shelley, I'll ask you to begin, maybe 13 telling the Commissioner a little bit about Elizabeth and L4 what you remember of her.
+L5 MS. SHELLEY JOSEPH: Elizabeth, we called L6 her Gunny.
+She was the youngest daughter of my Auntie 17 Beverly.
+Auntie Beverly gave birth to her when she was 49 18 so Gunny was really a blessing because my aunt was so up in 19 her age at the time of birth and her other children were a 20 lot older than Gunny.
+So she was really something special 21 from the time she came into all of our lives.
+So she was 22 really cherished by a whole lot of people.
+23 Our family is huge, the Wilson family.
+Her 24 mother is a Wilson.
+And Gunny kind of brought it out in 2 5 people, you know, just the love and care.
+She knew she was special so she treated other people like they were special 1 2 because that's how -- that's what she knew.
+And so I seen Gunny and I treated Gunny as 3 my little sister.
+I think she was three years younger than 4 5 I was.
+And Gunny grew up in Kingcome Inlet, a tiny 6 village, isolated.
+You can only get in there by plane or 7 8 boat.
 And she grew up in a very traditional life, in 9 community, helping with food preservation and family 10 gatherings.
-11 And because her mother was so on in age, 12 towards the end of Gunny's life, she was home taking care 13 of her mother, which, you know, nobody was really surprised L4 by that, just by the love that the two of them had for one 15 another.
-16 As well, Gunny by that time had her daughter 17 Serita, who in turn became the apple of Gunny's eye and the 18 rest of us as well.
-And Gunny was so deeply connected to 19 Kingcome Inlet, the village where she grew up, where the 20 family was from.
-21 In Kingcome Inlet, there's education up to 22 Grade 7 and then you have to leave the village to pursue 23 education any further.
-And Gunny, when she thought she wanted to try education other than being home schooled from her mom, she came to live with me in Campbell River.
-At the time, I was 20 and I had my first daughter, so our big plan was that she would come and go to school and then help with my baby at the time, with you know, her education let -- gave her permission to do so.
+11 And because her mother was so on in age, towards the end of Gunny's life, she was home taking care 12 of her mother, which, you know, nobody was really surprised 13 14 by that, just by the love that the two of them had for one another.
+15 As well, Gunny by that time had her daughter 16 17 Serita, who in turn became the apple of Gunny's eye and the rest of us as well.
+And Gunny was so deeply connected to 18 Kingcome Inlet, the village where she grew up, where the 19 family was from.
+20 In Kingcome Inlet, there's education up to 21 22 Grade 7 and then you have to leave the village to pursue 23 education any further.
+And Gunny, when she thought she 24 wanted to try education other than being home schooled from her mom, she came to live with me in Campbell River.
+At the time, I was 20 and I had my first daughter, so our big plan was that she would come and go to school and then help with my baby at the time, with you know, her education let

+-- gave her permission to do so.